 The O'Berry Center Foundation is a non-profit organization founded in 1990.
 Their mission is to improve the quality of life for residents at O’Berry Neuro-Medical Treatment Center through family support, community services, education, quality of life initiatives and scholarships.
-For more information, visit our website or call (919) 581-4187.
+For more information call (919) 581-4187.

 Berry Towne Artisan Crafts

 The Artisan Programs at OBNMTC have provided meaningful and life enriching opportunities for the residents since 1995.
 The Appalachian style Log Cabin provides the perfect setting to showcase the variety of beautiful handmade products crafted by the residents.
 You will find unique pottery, woodworking, handmade soaps, personal care products, crafts, and paper products (personalized note pads, stationary, etc.) as well as a great selection of snack items and beverages.
-For a listing of items and ordering information, visit our website or call (919) 581-4580.
+For a listing of items and ordering information call (919) 581-4580.

 Governor’s Awards for Excellence